 For assistance to poor folks in any 3rd world country, no amount is too small.

 Click here … for a visit to "Social Work in India"

 Trekking and Touring Himalayas of India

-I recommend Amit Bajaj highly for India travel help you may need.
+We highly recommend Amit Bajaj for any India travel help you may need;